Sunday, October 13, 2013

 Saturday morning, but not bright and early Saturday morning, I headed to the lobby to see what was what breakfast-wise.
 This was just before the average motel continental breakfast ballooned into the full spread of eggs and bacon and sausage and waffles it is today, but Unk was more than happy with an English muffin or two and a donut or three.
 As soon as I’d washed the last sinker down with Java, I hopped in the car and headed back to the star party.

 On the Cherry Springs field, I finally had to admit that, yes, I’d been wrong about some Yankees.
-As the day wore on, I met more and more nice folks, many of them familiar names from my SCT User Yahoogroup (which is still on the air, by the way, despite the recent machinations of Yahoo).
+As the day wore on, I met more and more nice folks, many of them familiar names from my SCT User Yahoogroup (which was still thriving at the time despite the already apparent decline of Yahoo).
 I admired their scopes and enjoyed the scenery and the weather.
-It was still partly cloudy, and the humidity was no doubt higher than normal for this location, but it felt like crisp fall air compared to what we’d been having on the cotton-picking Gulf Coast.
+It was still partly cloudy, and the humidity was no doubt higher than normal for this location, but it felt like crisp fall air compared to what we’d been having on the Gulf Coast.

 |The Beef and Ale...|